IGSQ/IGSQ-JavaBot/README.md

  - [ ] Report into JSON
  - [ ] Verification, written and Json
  - [ ] ctx isDeveloper method
+ - [ ] Objectify the IGSQBot class, make it instansiate listners and pass itself, will be a central object for everything
  - [ ] **PREPARE FOR PR!!!**

 ### **Future work**